-We do not advice following YouTube tutorials.
+We do not advise following any external tutorials, especially on YouTube.
 They're often outdated compared to our own documentation.

 The releases follow a pattern with 3 numbers:

 The first number (x.0.0) means it's a major release with new features that requires you to regenerate the OTR.
 How to do this is explained here.

 The second number (0.x.0) means it's a major release with new features that doesn't require a new OTR.

 The third number (0.0.x) means it's a bugfix release that doesn't require a new OTR.

 Major releases always have their own name which is a character's name from a Sci-fi movie.
 Bugfix releases follow the NATO phonetic alphabet (Alfa, Bravo, Charlie, etc).